 This is a standard WordPress page – you can edit it via WordPress dashboard / Pages.

 - Add some copy that will encourage your visitors to shop with you.

 - Decide if you want to have the sidebar on the page.
 This is done through your theme’s own page templates.
 For instance, Storefront allows me to go full-width, which I will do:

 The main trait of the Shop page is that right below the standard content, it features a custom part where it displays your product listings.
 This is what it looks like on the Storefront theme:

-As you can see, nice product images are key, and this is the first thing that you should get right.
-In other words, you should probably work on your product images more than on anything else.
+As you can see, nice product images are the key, it’s the first thing that you should get right!
+In other words – you should probably work on your product images more than on anything else.

 … you can choose whether you want to display individual products or product categories on the Shop page.
-Select whatever makes the most sense for you, and save settings.
+Select whatever makes the most sense for you, then save settings.

 Individual product pages

-Here’s my example with the Storefront theme (no additional customizations done):
+Here’s my example with the Storefront theme (without any additional customization):

 Another crucial page that can be adjusted through Dashboard / Pages.